The Large Core of College Admission Markets: Theory and Evidence

-\begin{proof}[Proof of \cref{prop:algo}] The algorithms terminate since the finite sets $A$ and $B$ become smaller in each iteration.
-If they stop while $A$ and $B$ are not empty, the output is stable by construction.
+\begin{proof}[Proof of \cref{prop:algo}] The algorithm terminates since the finite set $A'$ becomes smaller in each iteration.
+If it stops while $A'$ is not empty, the output is stable by construction.
 Otherwise, it is stable as it coincides with \SPDA.

-To see that the resulting stable allocation may assign more or fewer students relative to \SRDA, note that they all select the alternative stable allocations in Examples~\ref{DifferenrNumber} and \ref{DifferenrNumberCont}. \end{proof}
+To see that the resulting stable allocation may not allocate funding based on merit note that it selects the non-merit-based stable allocation in Example~\ref{DifferenrNumber}. \end{proof}

 \begin{proof}[Proof of \cref{prop:np}] We prove that \cref{prop:np} holds even if colleges are restricted to offer no more than one seat under each of the financial terms.
 Our proof relies on a reduction---we show that an algorithm that identifies a stable (certainly stable) allocation of maximum size quickly (in running time polynomial in the size of the input) can also be used to quickly produce a solution to another problem that is known to be NP-hard.
 Therefore, identifying such an algorithm proves that $P=NP$.
 The construction is provided in Supplemental~\cref{app:proofs:online}. \end{proof}